-The final assignment of ecosites to mapped areas was used to generate the Range Ecosite Map in the centrefold of this report.
+The final assignment of ecosites to mapped areas was used to generate the Rangeland Ecosite Map (see pp. 12-13).
 Because the focus of the classification is native grassland, the map was limited to the Prairie Ecozone (ESWG 1996).
 The map was also limited to areas of rangeland, by using the Saskatchewan Research Council's South Digital Land Cover map to mask out non-rangeland (cropland, forage, farms/settlements, roads, and water).

-The Range Ecosite Map shows the general pattern of ecosites across southern Saskatchewan.
-A digital version of the map, which will be distributed separately, can be used to zoom in on a particular area and show the pattern of range ecosites at a larger scale.
+The Rangeland Ecosite Map shows the general pattern of ecosites across southern Saskatchewan.
+A digital version of the map, which will be distributed separately, can be used to zoom in on a particular area and show the pattern of rangeland ecosites at a larger scale.
 However, the underlying soil maps are intended to be used at a scale of 1:100,000, and are too generalized for mapping at finer scales.
-For mapping a small area (e.g. a map of a ranch at 1:10,000) the Range Ecosite Map can be used for a "first draft".
+For mapping a small area (e.g. a map of a ranch at 1:10,000) the Rangeland Ecosite Map can be used for a "first draft".
 However, the map should then be refined by field observations and interpretation of air photos.

-3.3 Steps in Identifying Range Ecosites
+3.3 Steps in Identifying Rangeland Ecosites

-Identifying range ecosites depends on the knowledge and experience of the observer.
+Identifying ecosites depends on the knowledge and experience of the observer.
 The following list of steps illustrates a detailed identification process using all available information: